Richard Lutz travelled to Mirpur to find the home of the balti.

 “That’s the difference between you and me,” he said.
 “You want a drink.
 But I need one.”

-Over time, we heard that the town was a hive of official and unofficial military operations.
+Over time, we heard that the town was a hive of official and unofficial armed operations.
 The next night, after a request, our guide took us to a paramilitary headquarters.
 They were involved in illicit crossings over the Kashmir border to carry out who knows what.
 Interviews were allowed (clearly our guide was more than a guide) and the material automatically sanctioned.
-Obviously, this militia unit was approved by the official army, and come to think of it, maybe it was the army.
+Obviously, this militia unit was approved by the official army and, come to think of it, maybe it was the army.
 Or maybe the guide had another side to him.
 We’ll never know.

 Meanwhile, in The Great Balti Hunt, it became a bit more vague.
 In Muzafferabad, we ate platters of food with cutlery.
 And then sometimes, a naan was used for The Birmingham Scoop.
 To the north, to make it even more confusing, was a mountainous territory actually called Baltistan.
 Most agree it has nothing to do with the food.